F-Gray/QCCSRC/README.md

 ### Timer.h

-This file provides a simple high resolution timer class called <i>SimulationTimer</i>, which compatible with both Linux and Windows.
+This file provides a simple high resolution timer class called `SimulationTimer`, which compatible with both Linux and Windows.

 #### 1. Example